 A Brief Introduction to the Reserve

-Venus Pool (usually known as “VP” to local birders) is 10 km (6 mi) south-east of Shrewsbury and covers almost 27 ha (66 acres).
+Venus Pool Nature Reserve, usually known as “VP”, is 10 km (6 mi) south-east of Shrewsbury and covers almost 27 ha (66 acres).
 In addition to the pool itself, with its islands and areas of open shoreline, other habitats include stands of willow scrub, extensive marginal vegetation, flower-rich grassland, hedgerows and woodland.
 An arable field to the south of the pool is planted with bird-friendly crops.

-The pool was originally a natural wet hollow that had been drained.
-When a culvert collapsed in the 1950s, the pool reformed and the site became well-known to local birdwatchers.
-When the land to the east was quarried for its sand and gravel deposits, a bund was created to protect VP from being drained and waste water was pumped from the gravel-washing plant into the pool.
-When the quarry ceased to operate, the main workings were re-profiled to form the present day fishing pool to the south-east and Venus Pool gradually returned to a more natural condition.
+Originally a natural wet hollow that had been drained, the pool reformed in the 1950s when a culvert collapsed: this was when the site first came to the attention of local birdwatchers.
+Although the land to the east was subsequently quarried for its sand and gravel deposits, a bund was created to protect VP from being drained and waste water from the gravel-washing plant was pumped into the pool.
+Once the quarry ceased to operate, the main workings were re‑profiled to form the present day fishing pool to the south-east and VP was allowed to develop naturally.

-The site was acquired by the SOS in 1986 and work commenced to improve the habitat for wildfowl and wading birds.
+The site was acquired by the SOS in 1986 and work commenced to improve the habitat for birds, particularly waterfowl and waders.
 Originally, two brick hides were built to allow members of the SOS to watch birds in reasonable comfort and the number of visitors began to increase.